 Tai Yuan Community of Saraburi

 During our visit to the Tai Yuan cultural center, we were presented the local rice that we were told is the best in the country.
 I guessed that rice has a special meaning for this community as I also come from rice and wheat growing states of India.
-And I know how the people relate themselves to the produce that is their identity for the rest of the world.
+And I know how the people relate themselves to their produce, that is their identity for the rest of the world.
 I come back and do some reading on the Internet and find out that the name Tau Yuan means people of the cultivated land.
 And they are very proud of their paddy fields.
 Tai Yuan people are a minority in Thailand.
 And they moved to Saraburi from Chiang Rai but they continue to practice their traditions – be it food or be it their music with large drums.

 Tai Yuan Cultural Center

 As we sat along the way river, some of us were invited to carry the food to our mats the way tradition Tao Yuan women would as the men played the music.
 We wore the traditional Thai wrap around skirt and carried the large basket cum table that has all the food for 5-6 people.
 It was heavy and we had to carry it down the steps.
 Some young girls led us to our mats while dancing in the front.
 It was quite an experience to act like a local while being absolutely observant as an outsider.
 Participant observer as the anthropologists would call this process.

 The community dancers performed various dances, including a peacock dance.
 The slow flowing movements with a lot of focus on hand movements resembled the Manipuri dance.
 The graceful dancers danced on the stage, on the staircase and on the boats behind us.
 We were left struggling between savoring the food and delightful dances.
 All said and done, the relaxed environment continued.
 After a few days in the big city of Bangkok, this was really a welcome place to be in.
 After food, I walked around the house looking at its carved wood windows, utensils, and paintings.